Return to Theological Thoughts

 Pressing Need for Humility

-the chip on Her shoulder that She is the True Church and that they are
+carrying the chip on Her shoulder that She is the True Church and that

-"just frauds", how can any meaningful and respectful interchange take place
+they are "just frauds", how can any meaningful and respectful interchange

-and how can any progress towards reconciliation be made?
-This question
+take place and how can any progress towards reconciliation be made?
+This

-can be answered in two ways.
-On the one hand, the Catholic Church has no
+question can be answered in two ways.
+On the one hand, the Catholic Church

-choice but to gently insist that She has something unique and precious
+has no choice but to gently insist that She has something unique

-to offer: namely juridical, sociological and historical continuity with
+and precious to offer: namely juridical, sociological and historical continuity

-the Apostolic Church.
+with the Apostolic Church.
 To fail to do so would be dishonest.
-For others to
+For others

-In other words, some humility is called for on behalf of the Catholic hierarchy.
+In other words, humility is called for on behalf of the Catholic

-They should stop blowing hot and cold: first betraying the Tradition by
+hierarchy.
+They should stop blowing hot and cold: first betraying the Tradition

-calling every Catholic doctrine into question in ecumenical dialogue; and
+by calling every Catholic doctrine into question in ecumenical dialogue;

-then claiming that their jurisdiction is identical with the "Perfect
+and then claiming that their jurisdiction is identical with the

-Society of the One True Catholic, Evangelical and Apostolic Church of the
+"Perfect Society of the One True Catholic, Evangelical and Apostolic Church

 but gently: and offer the juridical authenticity (and the magisterial